18F/identity-pki/doc/adr/0004-aws-regions.md

 The remaining region, US-East-2 (Ohio) is well inland, geologically stable, and sufficiently sized to meet our full production needs.

-For more on regions, see [AWS Global Infrastucture - Regions](https://aws.amazon.com/about-aws/global-infrastructure/regions_az/?p=ngi&loc=2).
+For more on regions, see [AWS Global Infrastructure - Regions](https://aws.amazon.com/about-aws/global-infrastructure/regions_az/?p=ngi&loc=2).

 ## Decision